 Minibusses and scooters can be hired for transport around the island, as well as boats to take you to the nearby outlying islands.

 All countries of the EU and Schengen Area receive are visa-free, with all other nationals receiving a visa on arrival.
 For a full list of the visa requirements of Tuvalu please check out the following link.

 PIONEER MEDIA'S PREVIOUS PROJECTS & FILMS SHOT:

-Pioneer Media have yet to do any features in Tuvalu but we have done a number of scouting trips, a promotional video for a travel agency, and have begun the early stages of bringing a Chinese TV crew to the islands.
+Pioneer Media have yet to do any features in Tuvalu we have done a number of scouting trips, a promotional video for a travel agency, as well as began the early stages of bringing a Chinese TV crew to the islands.